 (Feb.
 15, 2015; Travis Heights)

-I tend to "travel" a bit for work.
+I tend to travel a bit for work.
 That does give me a chance to see places that I otherwise might not have chosen to visit.
-For example, recently I was in Atlanta attending a meeting at George State University which is right downtown.
+For example, a few years back I was in Atlanta attending a meeting at George State University which is right downtown.
 Hence, I was staying in the Peachtree downtown area.
 It's not necessarily the place I would choose to visit on holiday but it was actually much nicer than I expected.

 What doesn't happen in these kind of business travel trips is the spontaneity of exploration.
 One just doesn't have that kind of time.
 Yet I'm wondering if that's a self-imposed constraint?
 Of course wandering off for an afternoon is not going to work.
 But a walk after dinner?
 Simply being more mindful of where I am and listening, observing my surroundings, becoming more attuned to the space I'm occupying in the context of what's around me might offer possibilities for better... apprehension... ? ... of the location or place I'm in.
 It might not outwardly seem like much.
 Yet the more I think about it, the more I think it actually might offer a much richer and different experience in the walk from the hotel to dinner and back.

 The next trip is to DC, again for a meeting.
 It might be extended a day to accomplish another work related goal.
 But it's a chance to 'try' the mindful approach to travel.
 I'm not sure I want to be that mindful of the airplane part of the trip.
 In that case being enveloped by a book seems the better activity rather than heightening my awareness of the cramped, noisy captive space I'm in at 30,000 fit in a metal tube at 500 mph.